Teacher Tech blog with Alice Keeler

 Add Your Method

-For 12 – 7 I started a Google Slides on my phone and attempted to think of a few ways to explain borrowing.
+For representing borrowing in math problem 12 – 7 I started a Google Slides on my phone and attempted to think of a few ways to explain borrowing.
 How would you represent borrowing?
 Add a slide(s) to the presentation.
 Seeing how others would approach a problem helps develop creative problem solving and appreciation for there being multiple ways to think about math.

 Link to Slides (add your own representation)